Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Related Work

 \subsection{Data Leverage and FAccT Research}

-Data leverage very directly builds on calls from the FAccT community to conduct research that explicitly addresses the issues of fairness, justice, and human-centeredness of computing systems \cite{abebe_roles_2020,chouldechova2020snapshot,chancellor2019human}.
-Responding to this call, researchers have made great progress on technical solutions to issues of fairness \cite{chouldechova2020snapshot}.
-However, technical solutions are limited in their ability to address unfair ML technologies (see e.g. \cite{abebe_roles_2020,binns2018fairness,eubanks2018automating,gebru2019oxford}).
-Most directly, \citeauthor{abebe_roles_2020} recently called for computing researchers to reflect on their approaches toward social change and laid out a series of ``roles'' for computing research~\cite{abebe_roles_2020}.
-We believe engaging with data leverage is one way for computing research to respond to this call.
+Data leverage emerges in part from work in the broader FAccT community that has demonstrated the limitations of purely technical approaches to advancing fairness and justice in computing systems \cite{abebe_roles_2020,binns2018fairness,eubanks2018automating,gebru2019oxford,chancellor2019human}.
+This large literature emphasizes the critical roles played by the societal context around computing systems, and has demonstrated that sociotechnical approaches are often much more powerful than purely technical approaches.
+Data leverage can in many ways be understood as a framework that helps us better understand data-driven technologies through a sociotechnical lens and use that lens to take action to achieve pro-social outcomes.

-\citeauthor{kulynych_pots_2020} propose that ``Protective Optimization Technologies'' (POTs) could help those affected by algorithmic systems address the negative impacts of these systems~\cite{kulynych_pots_2020}.
-More generally, the framework of POTs suggests a way to contest or subvert optimization technologies, perhaps adopting techniques from data poisoning (which we further address below) \cite{kulynych_pots_2020,troncoso_keynote_2019}.
-The POTs concept was influential on our data leverage framework: we see data leverage and POTs as highly synergistic concepts, and in many cases a particular example of a POT enables people to exert data leverage.
+Data leverage is more specifically informed by \citeauthor{kulynych_pots_2020}'s work that proposed ``Protective Optimization Technologies'' (POTs) as a way to address the negative impacts of algorithmic systems and give agency to those impacted~\cite{kulynych_pots_2020}.
+POTs allow people to contest or subvert optimization technologies, perhaps adopting techniques from data poisoning (which we further address below)~\cite{kulynych_pots_2020,troncoso_keynote_2019}.
+Data leverage and POTs are synergistic concepts, and many POTs enable people to exert data leverage.